An Experimental Evaluation of an AI-Powered Interactive Learning Platform: Results

 As an exploratory analysis, we also investigated whether or not the use of more learning modalities, and thus, more content transformation capabilities, in the \textit{Learn Your Way} condition had an effect on students’ immediate and long-term recall performance.
 Table \ref{tab:table5} shows the different learning modalities that \textit{Learn Your Way} participants used during the learning phase.
 As a reminder, all participants landed in Immersive Text by default and 100\% of students utilized the QuizMe feature during their learning session.

 We further split \textit{Learn Your Way} participants into students that used Immersive Text only, students that used Immersive Text plus one additional learning modality and students that used Immersive Text plus two or more learning modalities (Table \ref{tab:table6}).
-For the following analysis, we collapsed between the latter two groups when comparing immediate assessment scores between Immersive Text + QuizMe only (n= 12; \textit{Mdn}= 8.5; \textit{M}= 8.6, \textit{SD}= 1.8) vs. Immersive Text + any additional modality(ies) (n= 18; \textit{Mdn}= 10; \textit{M}= 9.6, \textit{SD}= 2.3).
-A Wilcoxon-Mann-Whitney test revealed no significant difference between groups (\textit{Z}= 1.48, \textit{p}= 0.14, \textit{r}= 0.27).
-Furthermore, while we see, directionally, that scores are higher for students that used more modalities in \textit{Learn Your Way}, we did not find a significant correlation between learning modality usage and performance on the immediate recall assessment (Pearson’s \textit{r}= 0.24, \textit{p}= 0.21).
+For the following analysis, we collapsed between the latter two groups when comparing immediate assessment scores between Immersive Text + QuizMe only ($n=12$; $Mdn=8.5$; $M=8.6$, $SD=1.8$) vs. Immersive Text + any additional modality(ies) ($n=18$; $Mdn=10$; $M=9.6$, $SD=2.3$).
+A two-sided Wilcoxon-Mann-Whitney test revealed no significant difference between groups ($Z=1.48$, $p=.144$, $r=.27$).
+Furthermore, while we see, directionally, that scores are higher for students that used more modalities in \textit{Learn Your Way}, we did not find a significant correlation between learning modality usage and performance on the immediate recall assessment (Pearson’s $r=.24$, $p=.206$).
 In other words, we did not find evidence that students who used more content transformation modalities had a better performance on the immediate assessment.
+This suggests that the pedagogical value of the system may reside in the quality of engagement with a chosen modality rather than the breadth of modalities accessed.